Last Updated on by

 It’s not quite the same as a fully integrated WiFi robot like the Roomba 980 or Botvac Connected, but it actually DOES work as advertised.
 It’s a great way to re-purpose your older robot OR buy a new 650 and apply the faceplate.

-Pros: At least $200 less expensive than the Botvac Connected, one of the best selling (reliable) robotic vacuums, Thinking Cleaner faceplate actually works.
+Pros: It’s less expensive than the Botvac Connected, one of the best selling (reliable) robotic vacuums, Thinking Cleaner faceplate actually works.

 Cons: Random cleaning patter (it’s a Roomba after all….), somewhat dated technology, Thinking Cleaner is a third-party product not supported by iRobot.